cyberbotics/webots/.github/pull_request_template.md

 **Description**
-Describe the bug you are fixing, the new feature your are introducing or the enhancement you are doing.
+Describe the bug you are fixing, the new feature your are introducing or the enhancement you are proposing.

 **Related Issues**
 This pull-request fixes issue #